top of page

 • Struggling to identify or name one’s own feelings.

-• Misinterpreting others’ behaviour as hostile or rejecting.
+• Misinterpreting others’ behavior as hostile or rejecting.

 • Being overwhelmed by emotions without being able to step back and reflect.